Definition of Income Smoothing

-Income smoothing refers to reducing the fluctuations in a corporation's earnings.
-Income smoothing can range from good business methods to fraudulent reporting.
+Income smoothing involves reducing the fluctuations in a corporation's earnings.
+The reductions in fluctuations can result from some legitimate business methods to fraudulent ones.

 Smoothing income by abusing the leeway in accounting principles is unethical and does a disservice to the users of the financial statements.
-Accountants should follow their general guidelines such as consistency, comparability, neutrality, full disclosure and conservatism.
+Accountants should follow the profession's basic guidelines including: